Badminton Alley

-You are here: Home > Racquets > Training Racquets
+You are here: Home > Rackets > [ TRAINING ]

 In many high level clubs and national training center, badminton training rackets / racquets are used for warming up and increase wrist strength.
 These badminton training rackets/racquets are made with similar materials such as carbon graphite as regular playing rackets.
 However, these rackets are heavier than regular rackets weighing around 120 grams to 180 grams and mostly weight toward the head.
 The most commonly used training rackets/racquets weight between 120-150 grams.
 The selections below are couple of badminton training rackets used by club and national players and recommended by national coaches in Asia.
 For more training aids / equipment, please check out the upcoming Training Aids category in May 2009.